plamenjm/gexperts-playground/README.md

 ---
 ### Summary:

-- Empty GExperts, only the framework (and one expert), build as BPL package.
+- GExperts framework build as BPL package - without experts, without IDE and editor enhancements.

     You can rebuild and see your changes immediately without restarting RAD Studio.

     Some initializations and dependencies were resolved.

-    There minor changes in GExpertsDebugWindow.
+    Minor changes in GExpertsDebugWindow.

+- List of currently enabled/included experts: GX_FocusCodeEditor, GX_IdeShortCuts, GX_KeyboardShortcuts, GX_ProjDepend.

+- Fixed bug - With RAD Studio 12.1, 'IOTAKeyboardBinding.BindKeyboard' is called on rebuild/unload/install a 'ToolsApi' project.
+In GExperts, this triggers multiple 'Add/Remove' shortcut activities.
+And GExperts key mappings is removed.

 ---

 ### Ideas:

-- Merge 'IDE Menu Shortcuts' and 'Keyboard Shortcuts'.
-Plus information for Delphi default Key mappings.

-- Reorder Experts - move up/down and sync with the menu items

-- Uses Clause Manager / Project Dependencies

-    Show units initialization order.
-Show it only for units with 'initialization/finalization' section.

-    Pascal parser thread - Scope to project files only, On/Off switch, warning before first start.

-    Project Dependencies - filter units in the project, find and highlight circular references.

 - Integration of RAD Studio and IntelliJ.

-    I use IntelliJ as a git client and I have to switch often between both applications.
+(I use IntelliJ as a git client and I have to switch often between both applications).

+- Shortcuts - all in one place.
+Merge 'IDE Menu Shortcuts' and 'Keyboard Shortcuts'.
+Information for Delphi default Key mappings.

+- Units initialization order (only for units with 'initialization/finalization' section).
+Units circular references.
+  - Project Dependencies - scope to project dir/units in the project, expand all, highlight/filter/find circular references.
+  - Uses Clause Manager and Pascal parser thread - scope to project dir/units only, On/Off switch for the background thread, (notification before the first start).

+- Reorder Experts (move up/down) in menu and configuration window.

 ---